Welcome to Klarna’s Shopping Pulse!

 Methodology.

-Insights from Klarna’s consumer research, conducted in cooperation with Nepa across 17 countries (the US, UK, Ireland, Australia, Germany, Austria, the Netherlands, Belgium, France, Sweden, Norway, Finland, New Zealand, Italy, Poland, Portugal, Spain).
+Insights from Klarna’s consumer research, conducted in cooperation with Nepa across 18 countries (the US, UK, Australia, Germany, Austria, the Netherlands, Belgium, France, Sweden, Norway, Finland, New Zealand, Italy, Poland, Portugal, Spain, Czech Republic, Greece).

 The research is conducted quarterly and always includes a minimum of 1,000 respondents in each country.
-In total, 17,218 consumers participated during Q1 2023 (January-March).
+In total, 19,293 consumers participated during Q2 2023 (April-June).
 The sample sizes are nationally representative, naturally including both Klarna users and non-Klarna users, and have been selected by research agency, Nepa.

 150m consumers